mikedonnici/mappcpd-services/cmd/mailr/README.md

 A config file is read in which sets up the campaign.
 Depending on the options the command will do the following:
 1. Authenticate with the MappCPD API to generate a token
-1. Fetch all active members from MapPCPD
+1. Fetch all active members from MappCPD
 1. Update the SendGrid recipient list with active users
 1. Fetch all recipients from SendGrid recipient list
 1. Add all recipients to the SendGrid *segment* list
 1. Parse the specified HTML template, and fetch content (list of resources)
 1. Create a campaign at SendGrid with HTML template
 1. Send a test email
-1. Send the campaign at specified time
+1. Send the campaign *immediately*

-**Todo**

-* handle removing inactive members!!
-* separate layout template from functions to generate content that is embedded into the template

 ## Configuration